 Paddle(s): Look for a reel that uses EVA type rubber for their paddles and thumb pad.
 These are soft to the touch and don’t get slippery when wet.

 Buy A “Do-It-All” Reel

 Your first baitcaster should be a multi-use reel in the mid-price range with a medium fast gear ratio.
 Look for something with a 6:1 to 7:1.
 A reel in the mid-speed gear ratio range will handle most light to medium fish.
-Because you can adjust the reeling speed from low to high-speed reels.
+This is because you can adjust the reeling speed from low to high-speed reels.

 To Finish Up:

-To finish up, you now have the important factors to consider for selecting your first baitcasting reel.
+To finish up, you now have the important factors to consider for selecting a beginners’ first baitcasting reel.
 Remember to set a reasonable budget around $100 and buy the best quality you can in this range.
-Once you make your choice, practice with some monofilament line and perfect your thumb technique.
+Once you make your choice, practice with some mono-filament line and perfect your thumb technique.
 Soon you will leave your newbie status behind and excel into enthusiast status.